Lichtblick

 About me

-My name is Yvonne Thomas, and I am a Certified Equine-Assisted Therapist and Educator (equimotion).
+My name is Yvonne Thomas, and I am a Certified Equine-Assisted Therapist and Educator (equimotion), as well as a certified MKA groundwork trainer through the Martin Kreuzer Horsemanship Academy.

-This natural, respectful, and clear form of communication has shaped not only my relationship with horses but also my own personal journey – and it is this experience I wish to share with others.
+The natural, respectful, and clear communication I learned through Natural Horsemanship has shaped not only my relationship with horses, but also my own inner posture and presence.
+This is the experience I seek to pass on.

 Lichtblick1